 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

-Taking the step to "reach our" for support from a professional counsellor is a positive step forward and a sign of inner strength, although at this initial stage it may not feel like it at this time.
+Taking the step to "reach out" for support from a professional counsellor is a positive step forward and a sign of inner strength, although at this initial stage it may not feel like it at this time.

-My private practice is run from my garden room based from my home, where I offer a relaxed, informal space where you will be listened to without judgment and in confidence.
+My private practice is run from my therapy room based from my home, where I offer a relaxed, informal space where you will be listened to without judgment and in confidence.
 Whatever the difficulties you are experiencing we can explore together, at your pace, building up trust, a crucial component for deepening our relationship and necessary for the healing process, growth and towards change.
 As an Integrative Practitioner I will offer varying techniques and ways of expressing and exploring feelings that will be suited to you, this approach aims to help you make sense of your present experience and enable you to move forward in a safe and supportive way.